20 Long Distance Relationship Tips

 16. Stay Positive

 We were one of the rare two that made it work, and we got through it at the other end.
-But a lot of people don’t get through.
-If you think that the distance is going to be something you can’t overcome, and there’s never going to be a solution.
+But many people don’t get through if they think the distance will be something they can’t overcome and there will never be a solution.

-What do you want to be doing for your life?
+What do you want to be doing in your life?
 Are you going to wait around for something to change?
-You need to think about and talk about it with your partner, even if you’re not 100% sure of when it’s going to be.
-If you have a bit of an idea in mind, and at least you’re talking about it.
+You need to think about it with your partner, even if you’re not 100% sure when it will be.
+If you have a bit of an idea, at least you’re talking about it.
 It might make you feel a little bit better and know that it’s not going to be something that’s going to happen forever.

 There is going to be a solution.
-A massive thing for me, especially this time around, has been making it an opportunity to do the things that I wouldn’t be able to do.
+A massive thing for me, especially this time, has been making it an opportunity to do the things I wouldn’t be able to do.

-I want to set it out, and it keeps you lively and keeps you going.
-If you’ve got things that you’re doing for yourself and you’re seizing the moment and making it an opportunity, that’s a positive thing for you.
+I want to set it out, and it keeps you lively and going.
+If you’ve got things you’re doing for yourself, and you’re seizing the moment and making it an opportunity, that’s a positive thing for you.
 Then it’s going to make you feel positive on the inside.
 It’s going to be a lot easier to deal with them.

 17. Don’t Stalk On Social Media